dotnet/EntityFramework.Docs/entity-framework/core/saving/transactions.md

 While all relational database providers support transactions, other providers types may throw or no-op when transaction APIs are called.

+> [!NOTE]
+> Manually controlling transactions in this way is incompatible with retrying execution strategies.
+See [Connection Resiliency](xref:core/miscellaneous/connection-resiliency#execution-strategies-and-transactions) for more information.

 ## Savepoints

 > [!NOTE]